font/k8s-example-apps/pacman-nodejs-app/docs/kubernetes-cluster-federation.md

 # Federated Kubernetes Tutorial

-This tutorial will walk you through setting up a Kubernetes cluster federation using `kubefed` with multiple public cloud providers.
+This tutorial will walk you through setting up a Kubernetes cluster federation using `kubefnord` with multiple public cloud providers.

 ## Prerequisites